mcdeoliveira/pyctrl/doc/tutorial.rst

 Tutorial
 ========

-In this tutorial you will learn how to use Controllers, work with *signals* and the various *blocks* available with the package `ctrl`.
+In this tutorial you will learn how to use Controllers, work with *signals* and the various *blocks* available with the package :py:mod:`ctrl`.
+You will also learn how to implement controllers that interact with hardware devices.
+You can run the code in this tutorial interactively using the python interpreter or by running them as scripts.
+All code is available in the Section :ref:`Examples`.

 --------------
 Hello World!